abofficial444/PRJ1-Flower_Breed-Analytics/README.md

 # PRJ1-Flower_Breed
-To build a model that will help predict the flowers breed correctly for production purposes. this solution will help ABC to reduce cost, time and resources.
+To build a model that will help predict the flower breed correctly for production purposes. this solution will help ABC to reduce cost, time and resources.